elijamesku/Bluebeam/README.md

 ## How I Obtained `Revu.exe`

-Bluebeam’s official MSI and EXE installers require administrative rights and cannot be used directly in a non-elevated Intune deployment.
+Bluebeam’s official MSI and EXE installers require administrative rights and cannot be used directly in a non-elevated Intune deployment
 To create the portable install:

-1. Manually ran the **Bluebeam Revu x64 21.msi** on a test device.
+1. Manually ran the **Bluebeam Revu x64 21.msi** on a test device
 2. Once installed, navigate to the following directory:

    ```
    C:\Users\<username>\AppData\Local\Bluebeam\Revu\21
    ```
-3. This directory contained all necessary runtime files, including `Revu.exe`.
+3. This directory contains all necessary runtime files, including `Revu.exe`.
-4. Copied the entire contents to our `Source/Revu/` folder for packaging.
+4. Copied the entire contents to our `Source/Revu/` folder for packaging

-**^^** This provides a self-contained executable structure that runs independently of the system registry or Program Files directories. **^^**
+**^^** This is a self-contained executable structure that runs independently instead of the system registry or Program Files directories **^^**

 ## Installer Script (`Install-Bluebeam.ps1`)